BASEBALL/'I will never forget today,' says Taiwan veteran pitcher after WBSC Premier12 win

 Chen, the 34-year-old pitcher and oldest member of Team Taiwan, which competed under the name of Chinese Taipei in the international sports tournament, said the team "made every difficult step to come to today's victory.
 I will never forget today."

-The Taiwanese squad made history on Sunday, securing its first-ever gold medal in the WBSC Premier12 Championship with a commanding 4-0 shutout victory over Japan in the final held at Tokyo Dome.
+The Taiwanese squad made history on Sunday, securing its first-ever gold medal in the WBSC Premier12 Championship with a commanding 4-0 shutout victory over Japan in the final held at the Tokyo Dome.

 It was really a jaw-dropping victory for many baseball commentators who went into the game with low expectations that Taiwan would defeat strong favorites Japan.
 Prior to Sunday, Taiwan and Japan faced each other two times during the 2024 Premier12 with Taiwan losing both matches.